yogsototh/Scratch/content/html/en/blog/2010-07-05-Cappuccino-and-Web-applications.md

 * Tried to make [YPassword](http://yannesposito.com/Softwares/YPassword.html) in jQuery and with Cappuccino.
 * Cappuccino nice in desktop brower but 1.4MB, not compatible with iPhone.
-* jQuery not as nice as the cappuccino version but 106KB. iPhone compatible.
+* jQuery not as nice as the Cappuccino version but 106KB. iPhone compatible.
-* If Dashcode 3 application are portable not only on webkit this should be the end of projects like Cappuccino and Sproutcore.
+* I'll give a try to Dashcode 3.

+enddiv

+---

+begindiv(intro)

+Before start, I must say I know Cappuccino and jQuery are no more comparable than Cocoa and the C++ standard library.
+One is oriented for user interface while the other is and helper for low level programming.
+Nonetheless I used these two to make the same web application.
+This is why I compare the experience I had with each of them for this specific task.

 enddiv